percona/k8spg-docs/docs/get-started.md

 # Overview

 Ready to get started with the Operator?
-In this section you will learn some basic operations with the Operator, such as:
+In this section you will learn some basic operations, such as:

 -	Install and deploy an Operator
 -	Connect to the PostgreSQL cluster